zuiko21/minimOS/hard/minipet.md

 # miniPET

 This is an _accurate *recreation*_ of a **Commodore PET 8032**, albeit with more modern components.
-Performance is expected to be the same, save for somewhat _reduced power consumption_ (and noticeably lower component count).
+Performance was expected to be the same, save for somewhat _reduced power consumption_ (and noticeably lower component count).
+However, the VGA mod (read later) will provide a **57% speed boost** as a bonus.

 ## Monitor compatibility